 Several equipment options are available:

-1. Purchase a New or Used Bow
+- Purchase a New or Used Bow complete with Arrows

-There are a number of local archery stores with staff that will be pleased to help with the purchase of appropriate new equipment.
-These include; Wyld Archery, Jim Bows Archery, Canadian Tire, and Cabela’s.
+We recommend going to a local archery store (Jim Bows Archery or Wyld Archery) with staff that will be pleased to help with the purchase of appropriate new equipment.
+They will help properly determine which hand (left/right), bow length and draw weight.
+They will also help you choose between a recurve bow or a compound bow for beginners and a set of six arrows to match the bow.
 As our juniors grow each year, you may also be able to find one of our own members with used equipment for sale that might meet your needs too.
-If you pursue buying a bow at Canadian Tire, we only recommend their “Barnett Quicksilver Archery Set” or their “CentrePoint Sycamore Takedown Recurve Bow Kit” and we further recommend that you then go to either Wyld Archery or Jim Bows Archery, to order a set of six arrows designed for the correct draw weight of the bow you chose to buy.
-Please note that the Barnett Quicksilver bow will only be suitable for our youngest/smallest archers.
-If you go to any of the other vendors noted above, you can look at a basic recurve bow or a compound bow for beginners and a set of six arrows to match the style of bow (recurve or compound) and the draw weight of the bow you choose.
+If you pursue buying a bow at Canadian Tire or Cabela’s, we only recommend the “Barnett Quicksilver Archery Set” (for the youngest/smallest archers) or a “Takedown Recurve Bow” in the 15-25 lb range.
+We still recommend going to Jim Bows Archery or Wyld Archery to properly select a set of six arrows designed for the correct draw weight of the bow you chose to buy.

 CanBow Program